5 pets at RSPCA Essex who are searching for their forever homes

 Gender - Female

-If you want to adopt Katniss you can view their full profile here.
+If you want to adopt Willow you can view their full profile here.

-Katniss came into the care of Danaher Animal Home with her sister Rue and is now looking for a forever home of her own.
+Willow is described as a "charismatic" German Shepherd who is looking for a "tranquil piece of paradise to call home".

-Ideally, she would go to a home that has had experience with the Malinois breed before.
+Danaher Animal Home adds: "Willow's dream would be a countryside retreat away from the chaos of the crowded streets, a haven where Willow can flourish without the overbearing presence of other pups.

 Gender - Female